SMS Setup Information

 Setup

-Homebrew installed as per wii.guide.
-I’m a proponent of encouraging everyone to follow all steps of a nominated guide (this one) so they have the same context for any troubleshooting later (e.g. Swiss loader requires something like d2x cIOSes).
-I used an SD card for installation (tho a USB drive and internet connection can be used with e.g. str2hax) but switched to using only USB drives for homebrew later (always plugged into the disc drive–side USB port cos it does make a difference…).
+Homebrew installed as per wii.hacks.guide.
+I’m a proponent of encouraging everyone to follow all steps of a nominated guide (this one) so they have the same context for any troubleshooting later (meaning run HackMii installer to install BootMii + Homebrew Channel, then install Priiloader).
+I used an SD card for installation (tho a USB drive and internet connection can be used with e.g. str2hax) but switched to using only USB drives for homebrew later (always plugged into the disc drive–side USB port cos it does make a difference sometimes…).
 With Priiloader set to auto-boot The Homebrew Channel, I don’t need a Wii Remote either; this works on both my white (BootMii as boot2) and black (BootMii as IOS only) Wiis.

 Nintendont